 How to Recharge a Car or Truck Air Conditioner

 - A recharge kit is needed.
-In this example we are using the Interdynamics AFK-1CA Arctic Freeze A/C Recharging Kit which is a popular R134a option.
+In this example we are using the Interdynamics Arctic Freeze Recharging Kit but there is many R134a kit options.

 - Be sure to were gloves and eye protection in case of any accidents.

 - A 14oz can of R-134a is in the kit which the top plastic cap needing to be removed.